-IES supports the RPC science goals by measurements of three-dimensional ion and electron velocity distributions and the derived quantities such as plasma density, flow velocity, and ion and electron pressure.
+IES supports the RPC science goals by measurements of three-dimensional ion and electron velocity distributions and the derived quantities such as plasma density and flow velocity.

 2.3 Data Handling Process

 All RPC data packets are transmitted together during downlinks with Rosetta.
 RPC data is retrieved from the DDS at ESOC to a central RPC data server at Imperial College in London.
 Data for IES is copied from the RPC central data server by IESGS at Southwest Research Institute.
 Please see section 2.5.7 for an overview of IESGS and section 1.8 for contact information.